 K is for the Koffler Student Services Centre at 214 College Street.
 It’s where you will find the UofT Bookstore.

 L is for lockers.
-Students who commute to campus often need a huge backpack or a small suitcase to carry what they need for a long day.
+Students who commute to campus have luggage.
 There are day lockers at both the Athletic Centre and Hart House, but you can also rent one for the term at your college, so you don’t have to carry everything you need back and forth every day.

 M is for microeconomics and macroeconomics.
-You can discuss both and learn to apply them to real life scenarios by making contact with the Economics Club.
+You can discuss both and learn to apply them to real life scenarios by making contact with the Economics Students Association and the Economics Club.

 O is for out, as in out of the closet.
 For many students, university is their first opportunity to be their true selves.
 There is support and safety around campus.
 LGBTOUT is Canada’s oldest 2SLGBTQ+ student organization.
 The Sexual and Gender Diversity Office respects and protects the human rights of all members of the University community.